-There are two types of book distribution for physical copies: print-on-demand (POD) and expanded distribution.
+There are two types of book distribution for physical copies: print-on-demand (POD) and traditional distribution.
 (Ebook distribution is separate from print distribution.)

 Before we dive into the types of distribution, know that switching distribution methods after you get started is difficult and costly, causing headaches for you and your readers.
 The following questions will help guide your decision-making process so you find the right type of distribution for you.

 - Do I want to have the opportunity to get my book into bookstores?
-Do I want that opportunity enough to warrant the additional expenses of expanded distribution?
+Do I want that opportunity enough to warrant the additional expenses of traditional distribution?

 - What’s my self-publishing budget?
 Can I afford up-front printing expenses and storage fees later?